 Six or seven months later I had a first draft and after a year it was a completed manuscript, which would become my first novel, Living the Dream.

 Before it was even published I began writing my second, Water Hazard, and I haven’t stopped since.
-One of these days I’m even going to finish Full Circle!
+I have even completed (re-written is probably a more accurate word) Full Circle!